 This analysis assessed the temperature maximum, minimum, mean, median, range, and standard deviation for each land cover in each zone.
 As expected, Zone 2 had the highest temperatures, Zone 3 had the middle values, and Zone 4 had the lowest.
 Another important factor to consider is the standard deviations in each zone.
 Zone 1 had the highest standard deviations overall, whereas Zone 4 had significantly lower stand deviations than the rest.
 There is a wide variety in the temperature difference of various land covers in Zone 1-3.
-The ranges in temperature of the land covers vary while some have a seven degree difference of the values in land cover.
+The ranges in temperature of the land covers vary while some have a seven degree difference others have twelve or more.
+While looking specifically at Zone 2 and 3, this difference is due to changes in land cover.
 The areas that are farther away from the impervious spots have lower temperatures than those near the imperviousness.
 This is further explained by looking at the analysis of Zone 4.
 Since the area is mostly green space there is little variation in temperature and the overall averages and medians are lower than that near impervious areas.
 The graphs in Figure 27 visually show the temperature differences due to land cover for each zone.
-The mean and median temperature differences in Zone 4 in both the mean and median graphs.
 The mean and median temperature for each land cover in Zone 2 is significantly higher than that of Zone 4.